Travel advice for Jordan

 Although you must have a visa to enter Jordan, they are not issued at this bridge – which, thanks to a complex piece of official doublethink, is not viewed by Jordan as an international border.
 If you try to cross without already holding a Jordanian visa, you’ll be turned back by Israeli security.

-Israeli buses from West Jerusalem don’t go to the bridge; they only drop off at a parking area beside Highway 90 by a security barrier.
-Instead, use the serveeces (shared taxis) which depart frequently from East Jerusalem for NIS38 per person plus NIS4 per bag – choose from Abdo travel agency opposite Damascus Gate (t 02 628 3281) or Nejmeh (t 02 627 7466), a short walk east on the same street beside the Golden Walls hotel.
-Set out early in the morning, or book your ride in advance: serveeces stop running by about midday (10am on Fri & Sat), after which your only certain option of reaching the bridge is a private taxi for NIS200 or more.
+Israeli buses from West Jerusalem don’t go to the bridge; they only drop off at a parking area beside Highway 90, by a security barrier.
+Instead, use the serveeces (shared taxis) which depart frequently from East Jerusalem – the main operator is Taxi Nejmeh (T02 627 7446), a short walk east of Damascus Gate on the main street, in a courtyard beside the Golden Walls hotel.
+Set out early in the morning, or book your ride in advance: serveeces stop running by about noon (10am on Fri), after which your only certain option of reaching the bridge is a private taxi.
 Buses also run to the bridge from Jericho.

-With luck the journey from Jerusalem to Amman can take as little as two hours; without it (or with security/immigration delays) you could be hanging around most of the day.
-If you need speed, you can pay roughly US$200 for VIP service city-to-city from agencies such as w amman2jerusalem.com – but this excludes the bridge shuttle bus.
-A better option is to take ordinary taxis at both ends, but then at the Israeli departures terminal go to the marked VIP office run by Laufer Aviation (w laufer.co.il) – for around US$100 they can whisk you through all the passport and security formalities and zip you direct to Jordanian arrivals in a private minibus.
+It’s possible for the journey from Jerusalem to Amman to take as little as two hours, but it’s wise to factor in a whole day: slow security and/or immigration, or just plain bad luck in picking up buses and transport, can cause lengthy delays.
+If you need speed, depending on the current political situation, you may be able to pay roughly US$250 for VIP service city-to-city from agencies such as wbedutours.com – but this excludes the bridge shuttle bus.
+A slightly cheaper, but still very quick, option is to take a taxi to the bridge, then at the Israeli departures terminal go to the marked VIP office run by Laufer Aviation (wlauferghi.com): for around US$110 they can whisk you through all the formalities and zip you direct in a private minibus to Jordanian arrivals, from where you can jump in a taxi to Amman.

-Another crossing-point from Israel is in the south, between the neighbouring Red Sea resort cities of Eilat (Israel) and Aqaba (Jordan), known to the Israelis as the Yitzhak Rabin Crossing or Arava crossing (Sun–Thurs 6.30am–8pm, Fri & Sat 8am–8pm; t 08 630 0555), and to the Jordanians as the Wadi Araba or Southern Crossing.
-From Eilat bus station, it’s reached most easily by taking a taxi (around NIS50) or by simply walking 2km to the border.
-There’s an Israeli departure tax, currently NIS98 (about US$25).
-Once you’re through the formalities – Jordanian visas are free at this crossing (see Customs and duty-free) – a taxi into central Aqaba (5km) costs JD10-15, if you bargain hard.
+Another crossing point from Israel is in the south, between the neighbouring Red Sea resort cities of Eilat (Israel) and Aqaba (Jordan), known to the Israelis as the Yitzhak Rabin Crossing or Arava Crossing (Sun–Thurs 6.30am–8pm, Fri & Sat 8am–8pm; T08 630 0555), and to the Jordanians as the Wadi Araba or Southern Crossing.
+From Eilat bus station, it’s reached most easily by taking a taxi or by simply walking 2km to the border.
+There’s an Israeli departure tax.
+Standard Jordanian tourist visas are not issued here: instead you’ll most likely get a free visa, though you may need to pay a fee for it later if you exit via other borders.
+Such arrangements are subject to change: check online at winternational.visitjordan.com, but remember that there’s often a disconnect between official policy and reality.
+To be on the safe side, you may want to have a Jordanian visa, or your Jordan Pass, in advance.
+Once you’re through the formalities, you’ll easily be able to pick up a taxi into central Aqaba (5km).

-A cheaper and often easier alternative is to go overland through the Israeli resort of Eilat.
-Taba, on the Egyptian-Israeli border, is well served by transport from Nuweiba, Dahab and Cairo.
-The crossing is open 24 hours daily, but it’s difficult to find transport inside Israel during the Jewish shabbat, so avoid turning up here after 2pm Friday and before 8pm Saturday.
-There may be a small Egyptian departure tax (around EGP50), and most nationalities are routinely issued with a free Israeli visa on arrival.
-Once in Israel, a combination of city buses and walking will get you to the Jordanian border (hagvul ha-yardeni in Hebrew), but it’s easier to take a taxi (around NIS80–100).
-Details about crossing into Jordan are given in “From Eilat”.
-Total journey time is about two or three hours – though the passport stamps you pick up will disqualify you from subsequently entering Syria and many other Middle Eastern countries.
+A cheaper and often easier alternative is to go overland through the Israeli resort of Eilat .
+Taba, on the Egyptian–Israeli border, is well served by transport from Nuweiba, Dahab and Cairo.
+The crossing is open 24 hours daily, but it can be difficult to find transport inside Israel during the Jewish shabbat, so avoid turning up here between 2pm Friday and 7pm Saturday.
+There may be a small Egyptian departure tax, and most nationalities are routinely issued with a free Israeli visa on arrival.
+Once in Israel, a combination of city buses and walking will get you through Eilat to the Jordanian border (hagvul ha-yardeni in Hebrew), but it’s easier to take a taxi.
+Crossing from Eilat into Jordan is straightforward .
+Total journey time is about two or three hours – though the passport stamps you pick up will disqualify you from subsequently entering Lebanon and many other Middle Eastern countries .

 From travel safety to visa requirements, discover the best tips for visiting Jordan